nasa/ziggy/doc/user-manual/rerun-task.md

 ### Restarting Failed Transitions

-In the rare case that a pipeline module fails to transition to the next module, the state of the instance is set to `TRANSITION_FAILED.` If this happens to you, you can use the `Restart` command in the instance table context menu to retry the failed transition again.
+In the rare case that a pipeline node fails to transition to the next node, the state of the instance is set to `TRANSITION_FAILED.` If this happens to you, you can use the `Restart` command in the instance table context menu to retry the failed transition again.

 ### Note on Restarting the Failed Permuter Task